-In order to perform a disk hot-plug procedure, you must know the physical or logical device name for the drive that you want to install or remove.
-If your system encounters a disk error, often you can find messages about failing or failed disks in your system console.
-This information is also logged in the /var/adm/messages file(s).
-These error messages typically refer to a failed disk drive by its physical device name (such as /devices/pci@lf,4000/scsi@3/sd@b,0) or by its logical device name (such as cotlldo).
-In addition, some applications may report a disk slot number (0 through 5) or activate an LED located next to the disk drive itself (see FIGURE 2-3).
+Disk errors may be reported in a number of different ways.
+Often you can find messages about failing or failed disks in your system console.
+This information is also logged in the /usr/adm/messages file(s).
+These error messages typically refer to a failed disk drive by its UNIX physical device name (such as /devices/pci@lf,4000/scsi@3/sd@b,0) and its UNIX device instance name (such as sd11).
+In some cases, a faulty disk may be identified by its UNIX logical device name, such as c0t11d0.
+In addition, some applications may report a disk slot number (0 through 5) or activate an LED located next to the disk drive itself (see the following figure ).